Dos and Don’ts After A C-Section

-C-sections are major abdominal surgeries and can take some time to heal just like any other surgery.
-The problem with the recovery of this type of surgery is that a mother doesn’t have a lot of time to rest!
+A cesarean section is major abdominal surgery and can take some time to heal just like any other major surgery.
+It is very different from vaginal birth.
+The problem with a c-section surgery is that a mother doesn’t have a lot of time to rest!

 Oh no, the doctors will tell you to rest but we all know that’s not exactly all that easy to do, ESPECIALLY if you have other little ones at home!

 However, as a new mom, you need to take some time to care for yourself no matter how difficult the situation is.
 If you have family members that are able to help you, use them!